balandinodidonato/MyoMapper/README.md

 ##How to use it##

 - Launch [Myo Connect](https://developer.thalmic.com/downloads)
-- Install `unlock.myo`  script (`path/to/MyoMusic/script/unlock.myo`) to do so:
+- Install `unlock.myo`  script (`path/to/Myo2OSC/script/unlock.myo`) to do so:
 `Myo Connect -> Application Manager -> +Add -> Select unlock.myo`
 - Connect your Myo armband
 - Verify that the connection is stable and Myo Connect is receiving data
-- Launch MyoMusic
+- Launch Myo2OSC

 ### How to change the OSC Port ###
 Unfortunately there is no GUI command yet, (I promised to myself to insert this feature in) however it is still possible to do it.
 All you need to do is:

 Open the osc.pde file
-`open <path>/<to>/MyoMusic/MyoMusic/osc.pde`
+`open <path>/<to>/Myo2OSC/Myo2OSC/osc.pde`

 Edit the IP and Port address with the one you need.
 Save the osc.pde file
-Build again MyoMusic.
+Build again Myo2OSC.
 It is advisable to run it first from Processing using the top right corner button in order to check the OSC communication.

 ### How to Change MIDI  channel and cc value###
 In order to change **MIDI channel** to which send MIDI data it is easily doable through the GUI.